0FG0/TicTacToe/README.md

 # TicTacToe
-Easy tic tac toe game in java where you can play against the computer although the computer is only able to play randomly so there certainly room for improvement.
+Easy tic tac toe game in java where you can play against the computer although the computer is only able to play randomly so there's certainly room for improvement.